citusdata/citus/src/test/scripts/README.md

 1. Get approval from your reviewer for `community/$PR_BRANCH`.
 Only follow the next steps after you are about to merge the branch to community master.
-2. Make sure your commits are in a nice state, since you will not be able to do "squash and merge" on Github.
+2. Make sure your commits are in a nice state, since you should not do "squash and merge" on Github later.
+Otherwise you will certainly get duplicate commits and possibly get merge conflicts with enterprise again.

 Once that's done, you need to create a merged version of your PR branch on the enterprise repo.
 For example if `community` is added as a remote in